greenelab/meta-review/manuscript.md

 In addition, manuscripts can be templated, so that numerical values or tables get inserted directly from the repository that created them.
 An [example repository](https://github.com/greenelab/manubot-rootstock) demonstrates Manubot's features and serves as a template for users to write their own manuscript with Manubot.

+Since its creation to facilitate the Deep Review, Manubot has been used to write a variety of scholarly documents.
+The [Sci-Hub Coverage Study](https://github.com/greenelab/scihub-manuscript) --- performed openly on GitHub from its inception --- investigated Sci-Hub's repository of pirated articles [@IhliSZDo].
+Sci-Hub [reviewed](https://github.com/greenelab/scihub-manuscript/issues/17) the initial preprint from this study in a series of tweets, pointing out a major error in one of the analyses.
+Within hours, the authors used Markdown's strikethrough formatting in Manubot to cross-out the errant sentences ([commit](https://github.com/greenelab/scihub-manuscript/commit/8fcd0cd665f6fb5f39bed7e26b940aa27d4770ba), [versioned manuscript](https://greenelab.github.io/scihub-manuscript/v/8fcd0cd665f6fb5f39bed7e26b940aa27d4770ba/)), thereby alerting readers to the mistake and preventing further propagation of misinformation.
+A larger [set of revisions](https://github.com/greenelab/scihub-manuscript/pull/19) that was merged a month later explained the error in more detail, and was included in a second version of the preprint.
+As such, continuous publishing via Manubot helped the authors address the error without delay, while retaining a public version history of the process.
+Of interest, the Sci-Hub Coverage Study preprint was the [most viewed](http://web.archive.org/web/20171221221858/http://www.prepubmed.org/top_preprints/) 2017 _PeerJ Preprint_, while the Deep Review was the most viewed 2017 _bioRxiv_ preprint [@9IrsqXRa].
+Hence, in Manubot's first year, two of the most popular preprints were written using its collaborative, open, and review-driven authoring process.

+Additional research studies in progress are being authored using Manubot, including in the fields of [genomics](https://vsmalladi.github.io/tfsee-manuscript/), [climate science](https://openclimatedata.github.io/global-emissions/), and [data visualization](https://yt-project.github.io/yt-3.0-paper/).
+Manubot is also being used for documents beyond traditional journal publications, such as [grant proposals](https://greenelab.github.io/manufund-2018/), [progress reports](https://greenelab.github.io/czi-hca-report/), [undergraduate research reports](https://zietzm.github.io/Vagelos2017/) [@15nwuvjrA], [literature reviews](https://slochower.github.io/synthetic-motor-literature/), and lab notebooks.
+Finally, manuscripts written with other authoring systems have been successfully ported to Manubot, including the [Bitcoin Whitepaper](https://git.dhimmel.com/bitcoin-whitepaper/) [@yte07Fnn] and [Project Rephetio manuscript](https://git.dhimmel.com/rephetio-manuscript/) [@O21tn8vf].

 ## Authorship